 The artist was born in Tuscany in the small town of Caprese, near Arezzo, in 1475.
 Travelers can visit this rustic town to get a feel for his humble beginnings and see the Museo Michelangiolesco, where there are original casts of Michelangelo's sculptures as well as artworks inspired by the master.
 Caprese is located two hours southeast of Florence, so it's worth staying overnight to see all the sights.

 Michelangelo used pure, white marble from the quarries of Carrara to carve his most famous sculptures.
 A visit to Carrara, a town and province in northwest Tuscany, allows travelers to see the marble quarries and the type of tools Michelangelo used in order to transform pieces of rock into artistic treasures.
 Carrara is only 60 miles northwest of Florence, making it an easy day trip for those who have the time.Continue to 5 of 6 below.

-Yet another Tuscan city in which to see works by Michelangelo is Siena.
-Minor works by the master can be found in the Duomo in Siena.
+Siena is yet another Tuscan city in which to see works by Michelangelo.
+Minor works by the master can be found in the Duomo.
 The cathedral contains four statues by Michelangelo, including an early statue of St. Paul whose likeness bears resemblance to the artist.
 Just make sure not to visit Siena during the annual Palio horse race in the main piazza on July 2 and August 16, unless you're willing to battle the crowds.

 Although Milan is better known for housing one of Leonardo da Vinci's most famous works, The Last Supper, it is also home to Michelangelo's last sculpture.
 The Rondanini Pietà, an elongated marble composition of the Virgin Mary holding a dying Jesus, is located in the Castello Sforzesco.